jaystack/functionly-doc/wiki/functionly-readme.md

 ```js
 @description('get all Todo service')
 ```
 Now we have to create the business logic.
 We want to read the todo items, so we need to inject the `TodoTable`.
 Get the items from it and return from our service.
-If we do not set the `methods` property that means it will accept `GET` requests. (default: `methods: ['get']`)
 ```js
 import { rest, description, inject } from 'functionly'